oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 ### Prerequisites

-- This lab requires completion of the labs **Provision an Autonomous Database** and **Load Data from Object Storage Private Buckets** found in the Contents menu on the left.
+- This lab requires completion of the labs **Provision an Autonomous AI Database** and **Load Data from Object Storage Private Buckets** found in the Contents menu on the left.

 ## Task 1: Create a Data Pipeline